REQUIREMENTS / QUALIFICATONS

 IN-DISTRICT FIREFIGHTER PROGRAM

 The in-district firefighters provide on-call response services to the District.
-You would be a home responder that is assigned a pager and responds to emergencies when you are available to do so.
-When the alarm sounds your pager will activate alerting you of the type and location of an incident.
+You would be a home responder that will be added to a notification system and respond to emergencies when you are available to do so.
+When the alarm sounds your personal phone will alert you via an application and notify you of the type of incident and location.
 You would drive your personal vehicle to your assigned fire station and join other volunteers and staff to respond to the emergency.
 In order to qualify you must reside within the Aurora Fire District boundaries and be willing to respond at all hours.

 OUT-OF-DISTRICT FIREFIGHTER PROGRAM